redgeneLauren/HTMLcourse-sample/Content/Headings and Paragraphs/HeadingsAndParagraphs.q.md

 ### Part 4: Practice

+/// type=CR, answer=[tests/HeadingsAndParagraph/HeadingsAndPargraphTest.html]

 Write an HTML document that uses three headings.
-The first heading `<h1>` with a text `dfdsfs`, the second heading `<h2>` with a text `sdsdfsd` and the third heading `<h3>` with a text `fdsfsdfsdfasfds`.
-All headings should be aligned at the center.
+The first heading `<h1>` with a text `Usage of Headings and Paragraph`, the second heading `<h2>` with a text `Programming Wisdom` and the third heading `<h6>` with a text `@codingwisdom`.
+All headings should have a `title attribute` named `h_1, h_2, h_3`.
 Then, add a paragraph text `"To me programming is more than an important practical art.
-It is also a gigantic undertaking in the foundations of knowledge." - Grace Hopper` between the second and third heading place `style` attribute inside the paragraph tag with the following characteristics: `font-family: verdana`; `font-size: 20px`; `font-color: blue`; `text-align: center`.
-Run the HTML code to view the result.
+It is also a gigantic undertaking in the foundations of knowledge." - Grace Hopper` between the second and third heading.
+Observe proper nesting of HTML elements.
+Execute the program to view the result.

 ```html